United Nations Employees

 Determining Tax Residency Status

 United Nations Employees, like any other foreign nationals working in the United States, must establish their tax residency status.
 This status is pivotal in determining the extent of their tax obligations to the US government.
-Two primary methods exist to establish tax residency: the substantial presence test and the closer connection exception.
+As of 2024, two primary methods exist to establish tax residency: the substantial presence test and the closer connection exception.

 The Substantial Presence Test